NIL, Recruiting

 Given the NIL gold rush that has ensued, triggered when NCAA earning regulations were relaxed for collegiate athletes, an unpredicted surge of spin-off NIL fallout has occurred.

 In recruiting NIL has become as important as any scholarship, it seems.
-In big-time schools, syndicates of booster collectives have formed to insure their favored team doesn't get outbid in the NIL money contests.
+In big-time schools, syndicates of booster collectives have formed to ensure their favored team doesn't get outbid in the NIL money contests.

-Add the new NCAA transfer rules to NIL and coaching at that level has become a recruiting minefield, at the highest levels, only to be navigated with substantial greenback opportunities for talented athletes, many leading coaches have publicly observed.
+Add the new NCAA transfer rules to NIL, and coaching at that level has become a recruiting minefield at the highest levels, only to be navigated with substantial greenback opportunities for talented athletes, many leading coaches have publicly observed.

 Breathtaking while researching these observations is a report in major media that a high school football player—identity unrevealed at this writing—has inked a deal worth up to $8 million, with a $350,000 immediate payment and escalating payments worth $2 million each college year, beginning in 2023.